Environmental Justice Grant Program

-The Colorado Environmental Justice Grant Program: Community Solutions to Improve Environmental Health will fund projects that help measure, prevent, or reduce pollution in disproportionately impacted communities.
-Disproportionately impacted communities include low-income communities, communities of color, communities disproportionately impacted by pollution and climate change, and some other categories.
-Funds also can help pay for technical assistance to help community organizations most effectively participate in rulemaking hearings or permitting proceedings.
-You can use the Colorado EnviroScreen to check if your community is eligible for the grants.
+These projects help measure, prevent, or reduce pollution in disproportionately impacted communities.
+Disproportionately impacted communities include low-income communities, communities of color, communities impacted by pollution and climate change, and additional categories.
+Funding can also help pay for technical assistance to help community organizations most effectively participate in rulemaking hearings.
+To see if your community qualifies for these grants, check out Colorado EnviroScreen.

 - Air quality.